 2011-12: Kellen Jones continued to put up points for Quinnipiac University in his sophomore season.
 Playing on the Bobcats’ top line with twin brother Connor Jones and Lightning prospect Matthew Peca, he scored 14 goals with 22 assists and was plus-five with 39 penalty minutes in 36 games.
 The Bobcats finished fifth in ECAC Hockey and lost to Colgate in a three-game conference quarterfinal series; finishing 20-14-6.

 2012-13: Jones again teamed with his brother Connor Jones and sophomore Matthew Peca (Tampa Bay) on the top line for Quinnipiac in his junior season.
 In 43 games he scored 13 goals with 14 assists and was +10 with 24 penalty minutes.
 The Bobcats finished first in ECAC Hockey in the regular season and reached the Frozen Four championship game.
 Quinnipiac rebounded from an upset loss to Brown in the ECAC semifinals, defeating Yale, 3-0, in the third place game and then defeated Canisius and Union to capture the NCAA East Regional championship.
 The Bobcats topped St. Cloud State, 4-1, in the Frozen Four semifinals before falling to Yale, 4-0.

 Jones has put up big offensive numbers both in junior hockey and at the NCAA level skating alongside his twin brother Connor.
-Not a fast skater, Jones is a quick winger that can be a playmaker and possesses good vision.
-He can stickhandle in a phone booth along with an above average shot and release.
-The small forward needs to improve his skating speed to get to the next level and learn to play in the dirty areas of the ice.
-He has a tendency to float on the perimeter and waiting for an opportunity rather than creating one could be challenges in cracking the NHL level.
+Not a fast skater, he is a quick winger that can be a playmaker and possesses good vision.
+He can stickhandle in a phone booth and has an above average shot and release.
+His small stature and tendency to play on the perimeter waiting for an opportunity rather than creating one could be challenges in cracking the NHL level.